-Developing historical research capabilities; formulate historical questions, obtain historical data, question historical data, identify gaps in available records, place records in context and construct sound historical interpretations
+Develop historical research capabilities; formulate historical questions, obtain historical data, question historical data, identify gaps in available records, place records in context, and construct sound historical interpretations

-Acquiring knowledge of historical content in United States history in order to ask large and searching questions that compare patterns of continuity and change in the history and values of the many peoples who have contributed to the development of the continent of North America
+Acquire knowledge of historical content in United States history to ask large and searching questions that compare patterns of continuity and change in the history and values of the many peoples who have contributed to the development of the continent of North America

-Acquiring knowledge of the history and values of diverse civilizations throughout the world, including those of the West and in comparing patterns of continuity and change in different parts of the world
+Acquire knowledge of the history and values of diverse civilizations throughout the world, including those of the West, and in comparing patterns of continuity and change in different parts of the world

 You may also visit the website at http://downloads.ncss.org/